Illia-33/SOA/README.md

 - JWT keys in test.env are only for local development.
 Provide your own secure keys in production.
 - Do not commit real secrets.
 Prefer environment-specific .env files or secret stores.

----

-This README supersedes the previous placeholder and provides a complete project overview, setup, and operations guide.